-0 reseñas en noviembre
+0 reseñas en diciembre

-0 quejas en noviembre
+0 quejas en diciembre

 Markus Taylor